Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 Brad Pitt’s little sister Julie Neil serves as the director of I Pour Life, an organization that assists leprosy and HIV victims in Ethiopia.

 Angelina Jolie had made a very favorable impression on Brad Pitt’s family.
-Julie Neil and her husband Rob must have been especially impressed according to The Daily Mail.
+Julie Neil and her husband Rob must have been especially impressed according to the Daily Mail.

 Following Angelina Jolie’s example, Julie Neil and her husband Rob adopted two Ethiopian boys.
 Caden is now nine-years-old and his brother Cruz is eight.
 Caden and Cruz joined Julie and Rob’s older biological children.
 Caleb is already 21-years-old and Julie’s twin daughters Rylie and Josie are both 18 now.